bcrisologo/request-form/README.md

   * Added an "Admin Login" feature that restricts access of the submitted forms list ('/forms') unless Admin user has inserted credentials.
   * All pages (except for the Success page and the Login page) have a navigation bar placing the "Company Name"
   * All pages that has access to the database has a "Logout" button on the navigation bar.
+* **Update (06/16/2020):**
+  * Added "Admin Settings" page that allows the change of password for the admin account but needs verification before it can be changed
+  * Updated navbar and CSS style for "Admin Settings" and "Logout" buttons

 Default index page as shown below.
 ![](https://github.com/bcrisologo/request-form/blob/master/public/images/default-index-page.png)